 Meredith is a publisher and broadcaster with some of the best-known brands in its portfolio of periodicals.
-Its 25 magazines include flagship publication Better Homes and Gardens, as well as People, InStyle, and Southern Living.
+Its over 15 magazines include flagship publication Better Homes and Gardens, as well as People, InStyle, and Southern Living.
 It has a readership of more than 120 million and paid circulation of more than 40 million.
-Its 17 network-affiliated TV stations across reach 11% of US households.
-Meredith also operates about 70 websites and some 45 mobile apps.
-Its national media brands are distributed in nearly 80 countries.
-Meredith acquired Time in 2018 for $3.2 billion.
+Its more than 15 network-affiliated TV stations across reach eleven percent of US households.
+Meredith also operates 50 websites and applications (apps).
+Its national media brands are distributed in approximately 70 countries.

-Meredith titles cover entertainment, food, lifestyle, and parenting, as well as beauty, fashion, and luxury advertising categories, through well-known brands such as Allrecipes, Real Simple, Shape, and Martha Stewart Living.
-Advertising accounts for 50% of revenues, while magazine circulation represents 22%.
+Meredith titles cover entertainment, food, lifestyle, parenting, and home categories through well-known brands such as Allrecipes, Better Homes & Gardens, InStyle, People, Real Simple, Shape, Southern Living, and Martha Stewart Living.
+Advertising accounts for about 50% of revenues, while consumer related represents over 45%.

 Meredith currently operates through two main business segments.
-Its national media group (69% of revenue) consists of magazine publishing, interactive media, integrated marketing, brand licensing, database-related activities, and other related operation.
+Its national media group (About a quarter of revenue) consists of magazine publishing, digital and mobile media, brand licensing activities, database-related activities, affinity marketing, and business-to-business marketing products and services.
 Licensing activities include more than 3,000 SKUs of branded products at Walmart stores across the US and at Walmart.com.
 The national media segment includes affinity marketer Synapse, and The Foundry, the company's production studio.

-Its local media group (31% of revenue) consists of its TV and radio stations, related interactive media operations, and video-related operations.
+Its local media group (more than 25% of revenue) consists of its TV and radio stations, related interactive media operations, and video-related operations.

 The Des Moines, Iowa-based Meredith has a global reach, primarily through international licensing agreements.
-Its brands are distributed in nearly 80 countries, including a localized presence in countries such as China, India, and Mexico.
+Its brands are distributed in approximately 70 countries, including a localized presence in countries such as Australia, China, India, Mexico, Russia, and Germany.

 It has editorial and sales offices, technology centers, and warehouses throughout the US and in Canada, China, India, Japan, the Netherlands, the Philippines, Singapore, and Switzerland.